Preserved Stories Blog

 The gated community known as the Long Branch Resort no longer exists.

-The article concludes with the comment that condos serve a purpose, including “increased desnity, walkable communities, simpler upkeep, smaller footprints, and democratized poperty ownership.”
+The article concludes with the comment that condos serve a purpose, including “increased density, walkable communities, simpler upkeep, smaller footprints, and democratized poperty ownership.”

-However, says the author, who happens to live in a condo, “in terms of social integration and cultural creativity, the condo is still a beta concept, which we haven’t yet managed to fully troubleshoot.”
+Wyatt, who lives in a condo, adds that “in terms of social integration and cultural creativity, the condo is still a beta concept, which we haven’t yet managed to fully troubleshoot.”

 Leave a Reply